-- 1. Specific setbacks from features of concern. - 2.
-Conditions on depth of cover and clearance distances from subsurface features or improvements. - 3.
-Conditions for protection of trenches during construction. - 4.
-Construction conditions related to protection of streams, rivers, irrigation ditches and wetlands. - As-built reporting, including the location (with GPS coordinates), materials and operating pressures of all flowlines and fresh, produced or wastewater pipelines and depicting the locations of other subsurface features or improvements crossed by such lines. - 6.
-Leak detection system. - 7.
-Inspection protocol, in addition to County inspections. - 8.
-A risk-based engineering study by an independent engineer retained by the Applicant and subject to approval by the County prior to placement and construction of proposed pipelines. - 9.
-Without compromising pipeline integrity and safety, Applicant may be required to share existing pipeline rights-of-way and consolidate new corridors for pipeline rights-of-way to minimize impact. - BB.
+- 1. Requirements for pipelines to be in place or imminently available prior to completion of any new well. - 2.
+Specific setbacks from features of concern. - 3.
+Conditions on depth of cover and clearance distances from subsurface features or improvements. - 4.
+Conditions for protection of trenches during construction. - 5.
+Construction conditions related to protection of streams, rivers, irrigation ditches and wetlands. - 6.
+As-built reporting, including the location (with GPS coordinates), materials and operating pressures of all flowlines and fresh, produced or wastewater pipelines and depicting the locations of other subsurface features or improvements crossed by such lines. - 7.
+Leak detection system. - 8.
+Inspection protocol, in addition to County inspections. - 9.
+A risk-based engineering study by an independent engineer retained by the Applicant and subject to approval by the County prior to placement and construction of proposed pipelines. - 10.
+Without compromising pipeline integrity and safety, Applicant may be required to share existing pipeline rights-of-way and consolidate new corridors for pipeline rights-of-way to minimize impact. - CC.
 Flood Protection.
-Compliance with a County-approved flood mitigation plan; any additional conditions necessary to avoid, minimize, and mitigate risks of adverse impacts from oil and gas facilities or operations. - CC.
+Compliance with a County-approved flood mitigation plan; any additional conditions necessary to avoid, minimize, and mitigate risks of adverse impacts from oil and gas facilities or operations. - DD.
 Applications and Permits.
 The Applicant must obtain local, state and federal permits or approvals required for the operation and provide copies to the Director prior to any construction activities.
-In addition to Article 12 approval, Applicants may be required to obtain County permits including but not limited to Floodplain Development Permits, Grading Permits, Building or Construction Permits, Oversize/Overweight Permits, Stormwater Control Permits. - DD.
+In addition to Article 12 approval, Applicants may be required to obtain County permits including but not limited to Floodplain Development Permits, Grading Permits, Building or Construction Permits, Oversize/Overweight Permits, Stormwater Control Permits. - EE.
 Certification and Reporting.
 The Operator will submit to the Director copies of all reports related to oil and gas operations and oil and gas facilities made to any agency at the local, state or federal level within 30 days of their submission to the original recipient.

-EE.
+FF.
 Financial Assurances.

-- 1. Financial assurances such as performance bonds, irrevocable letters of credit, irrevocable trusts, or other financial guarantees in a form satisfactory to the County. - 2.
-Additional assurances may be required if circumstances during the lifetime of the oil and gas operations require. - 3.
+- 1. Financial assurances such as performance bonds, irrevocable letters of credit, irrevocable trusts, or other financial guarantees in a form satisfactory to the County.
+These may include environmental surety bonds. - 2.
+Additional assurances may be required if circumstances during the lifetime of the oil and gas operations through the time final reclamation are completed to the County's satisfaction, require. - 3.
 Copies of all financial assurance and insurance renewals promptly supplied to the Department. - 4.
-Upon transfer, Financial Assurances will only be returned or cancelled once they are replaced by equivalent Financial Assurances secured by the new owner/Operator. - FF.
+Upon transfer, Financial Assurances will only be returned or cancelled once they are replaced by equivalent Financial Assurances secured by the new owner/Operator. - GG.
+Notice of Financial or Legal Status Change.
+Operators will provide notice to the County within 10 days of any significant change in status related to the operator's financial condition or legal status, including but not limited to insolvency, filing for bankruptcy protections, change of entity type, merger with or acquisition by another entity, and receipt of cease and desist or stop work orders issued by any applicable agency or entity. - HH.
 Re-assessment of Conditions.
-All conditions of approval may specify that the County may re-assess their effectiveness in meeting the standards of this Article after commencement of oil and gas operations. - GG.
+All conditions of approval may specify that the County may re-assess their effectiveness in meeting the standards of this Article after commencement of oil and gas operations. - II.
 Representations of Record.
 Any approved Special Review Application is subject to all commitments of record, including verbal representations made by the Applicant at any public hearing and written commitments in the Application file, and without limitation must encompass compliance with all approved mitigation plans.